Explore Rock Climbing in Cusco

 Las Queñuas Climbing Spot

-This is another great spot for rock climbing located just above Cusco City, near the Sacsayhuamán archaeological site.
+This is another great spot for rock climbing, located just above Cusco City, near the Sacsayhuamán archaeological site.
 It has some fixed routes in its different sectors, finding routes from 5a to 7a (French grade), mostly for sport climbing.
 You can get there by walking around for 1 hour or in a taxi, which takes around 25 minutes.

 Salkantay Climbing Spot

 This is one of the most spectacular spots, offering a great view of all Cusco Valley.
 It has different fixed routes for sport climbing and top-rope from 5 to 15 meters tall, located 40 minutes driving above Cusco.
 You can find routes from 5b to 6c (French grades).
-The routes have fixed anchor with some rings.
+The routes have fixed anchors with some rings.

 Los Techos Climbing Spot